Launch your tech mastery with us—your coding journey starts now!

 Definition

 Backtracking is a refined “Brute Force” technique.
 It builds a solution step-by-step.
 If it realizes the current path cannot lead to a valid solution, it stops immediately, backtracks (goes back to the previous step), and tries a different option.
+Illustration of Backtracking algorithm showing a maze or decision tree where paths are explored step-by-step, and wrong paths are reversed to find the correct solution.

 How it Works